joshhornby/joshhornby.github.io/_posts/2026-01-27-balancing-coding-and-leading.md

 The balance should flex.
 The mistake is letting it drift without noticing.

-## The Uncomfortable Truth
+## The uncomfortable truth

-Here's what nobody tells you: you will never feel like you're getting this right.
+You will never feel like you're getting this right.

 When you're coding, you'll worry you're neglecting leadership.
 When you're leading, you'll feel guilty about not contributing code.
 There's no state where both halves of the job feel satisfied.